nevendyulgerov/initialzr/README.md

 First, we need to break down the app into a ground of methods - nodes.
 I personally identify the following nodes:

 - ghibliService   - controls the AJAX requests to the https://ghibliapi.herokuapp.com/films
-- displayMovies   - controls the data retrieval method
+- iterateMovies   - controls the iteration over ghibli data
+- notifier        - controls the notification mechanism
 - randomGradient  - controls the randomization of gradients
-- notifier        - controls the notification mechanism

 Once again, we start off by creating an application: